SulaimanMohammad/wifi_counter/README.md

 - **Detect WiFi Signals:** Identifies and counts the number of phones by their WiFi signals.
 - **Automated Setup:** Configures the necessary environment and dependencies.
 - **Data Collection:** Gathers and processes WiFi signal data to estimate the number of people.
+- **Optimize Power Consumption**: Turn off the adapter when data collection is not active, and turn it on only when the data collection script is running.

 ## Requirements
 - Raspberry Pi